AlloVir (NASDAQ:ALVR) Shares Gap Down to $8.01

-AlloVir, Inc. (NASDAQ:ALVR – Get Rating) shares gapped down before the market opened on Tuesday .
+Shares of AlloVir, Inc. (NASDAQ:ALVR – Get Rating) gapped down before the market opened on Tuesday .
 The stock had previously closed at $8.01, but opened at $7.75.
 AlloVir shares last traded at $7.84, with a volume of 13 shares changing hands.

 Wall Street Analysts Forecast Growth

-ALVR has been the topic of a number of research analyst reports.
-Morgan Stanley lowered their price objective on shares of AlloVir from $32.00 to $27.00 and set an “overweight” rating on the stock in a research report on Friday, September 9th.
-SVB Leerink lowered their price target on AlloVir from $30.00 to $23.00 and set an “outperform” rating on the stock in a report on Thursday, July 28th.
+Several research analysts have weighed in on ALVR shares.
+Morgan Stanley decreased their price target on shares of AlloVir from $32.00 to $27.00 and set an “overweight” rating on the stock in a research report on Friday, September 9th.
+SVB Leerink lowered their target price on AlloVir from $30.00 to $23.00 and set an “outperform” rating on the stock in a research report on Thursday, July 28th.

-The company’s 50 day moving average price is $6.86 and its two-hundred day moving average price is $5.82.
+The firm’s fifty day simple moving average is $6.86 and its two-hundred day simple moving average is $5.82.

-Hedge funds have recently bought and sold shares of the company.
-Northern Trust Corp lifted its position in shares of AlloVir by 0.9% in the fourth quarter.
-Northern Trust Corp now owns 298,078 shares of the company’s stock valued at $3,857,000 after acquiring an additional 2,780 shares in the last quarter.
-Rafferty Asset Management LLC lifted its holdings in AlloVir by 61.3% in the 4th quarter.
-Rafferty Asset Management LLC now owns 63,066 shares of the company’s stock worth $816,000 after purchasing an additional 23,968 shares in the last quarter.
-GSA Capital Partners LLP bought a new position in AlloVir in the 4th quarter worth approximately $1,418,000.
-Virtus ETF Advisers LLC grew its holdings in AlloVir by 18.3% during the 4th quarter.
-Virtus ETF Advisers LLC now owns 11,076 shares of the company’s stock valued at $143,000 after buying an additional 1,717 shares in the last quarter.
-Finally, Swiss National Bank raised its position in shares of AlloVir by 7.5% during the first quarter.
-Swiss National Bank now owns 84,800 shares of the company’s stock valued at $572,000 after buying an additional 5,900 shares during the last quarter.
-Institutional investors own 38.73% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Northern Trust Corp increased its stake in AlloVir by 0.9% in the 4th quarter.
+Northern Trust Corp now owns 298,078 shares of the company’s stock worth $3,857,000 after acquiring an additional 2,780 shares during the last quarter.
+Rafferty Asset Management LLC increased its position in AlloVir by 61.3% in the fourth quarter.
+Rafferty Asset Management LLC now owns 63,066 shares of the company’s stock worth $816,000 after purchasing an additional 23,968 shares during the last quarter.
+GSA Capital Partners LLP purchased a new stake in AlloVir during the fourth quarter valued at $1,418,000.
+Virtus ETF Advisers LLC lifted its position in AlloVir by 18.3% during the fourth quarter.
+Virtus ETF Advisers LLC now owns 11,076 shares of the company’s stock valued at $143,000 after purchasing an additional 1,717 shares during the last quarter.
+Finally, Swiss National Bank lifted its position in AlloVir by 7.5% during the first quarter.
+Swiss National Bank now owns 84,800 shares of the company’s stock valued at $572,000 after purchasing an additional 5,900 shares during the last quarter.
+38.73% of the stock is owned by institutional investors.

 Allovir, Inc, a clinical-stage cell therapy company, engages in the research and development of allogeneic, off-the-shelf multi-virus specific T cell (VST) therapies to prevent and treat devastating viral-associated diseases.
 The company's lead product is posoleucel, an allogeneic, off-the-shelf VST therapy, to treat BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus, human herpesvirus 6, and JC virus.